ThomasWillumsen/dotnet-api-boilerplate/README.md

 # REST API Boilerplate

 Everything in this repo is meant as a boilerplate to copy when starting a new API project.
-Even the rest of this readme file is example-text.
+Even the rest of this readme file consts of example-text.

 ## About this project